BENV2426

 12 Sources:

-Continuous Shading of Curved Surfaces
+Continuous Shading of Curved Surfaces, H. Gouraud (PDF)

 Open GL Shading Language, RJ Rost (Book)